 We're not talking about a leisurely jaunt down a hill on a sled.
 We're talking about tubing in style.
 This is the 100-foot-drop, multiple-chute, lift-to-the-top-of-the-hill kind of tubing.
 And nearby, you’ll find warm facilities like cozy chalets that serve delicious food and hot chocolate.

 Here's a look at five of Wisconsin's top snow tubing hills that will thrill the family this season.

 Cascade Mountain is a hi-tech snow tubing operation with plenty of snow-making capability.
 They offer 900-foot chutes that drop 90 feet, and a surface lift to take tubers effortlessly to the top of the hill.
 The chalet snack bar is a great place for the family to warm up together while enjoying sandwiches and soda.

 The snow tubing season generally runs from mid-December through early March and provides snowy fun for the children and adults alike.
 Cascade also offers downhill skiing on 34 runs and a full-facility terrain park for snowboarders.

 Sylvan Hill Park encourages kids of all ages to "Sit down, Hold on, Push off, Scream, Repeat!"
-Six chutes carve a path down a pair of hills with 133 feet of elevation, and two wire tows return everyone quickly to the top.
+Six chutes carve a path down a pair of hills with 133 feet and 120 feet of elevation, and two wire tows return everyone quickly to the top.
 The chalet snack bar serves pizza, nachos, soft pretzels and pre-packaged foods, plus hot and cold beverages.